NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Here are some serving tips:

-• Spring onions also used in pancakes, soufflés, pasta, fritters, noodles, soup, etc.
+• Spring onions also feature in various dishes including pancakes, soufflés, pasta, fritters, noodles, and soups.

-• In the South Asian region, spring onions are added mainly in vegetable stir-fries, noodles, fried rice, rice-pulao, etc.
+• In South Asia, spring onions are predominantly used in vegetable stir-fries, noodles, fried rice, and rice pulao.

 ≺≺ Back to Vegetables from Scallions.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.